 Sally has been a History teacher for 20 years and in that time has been Head of History in three secondary schools.
 Sally has also been a Professional Tutor and mentor with ITT as well as Lead Teacher for teaching and learning.
 Sally is currently teaching History, is an SHP Fellow and a member of the Historical Association Secondary Committee.
 As well as work in schools, she runs workshops at national conferences and is currently involved in writing resources for a new Key Stage 3 textbook with Hodder Education.

-Deputy Headteacher – Ambergate Sports College
+Head of School – Ambergate Sports College

 Ashley has worked within the SEN Education sector for the past 6 years.
 Currently the Deputy Headteacher of a SEN Sports College in Grantham, Ashley has an OSCA accreditation and specialises in PE.
 He has implemented an innovative tracking and assessment system, and mentored staff to achieve outstanding teaching and learning, and outcomes for pupils.
 Across the past 3 years, Ashley has mentored both trainee and newly qualified teachers, working with a range of different providers in Lincolnshire.
 All trainee teachers have qualified as outstanding against the ITT standards.
 As an SLE for LEARN, he supports mainstream primary schools as part of the LEAP project to raise attainment through quality first teaching.

-Assistant Headteacher – The Priory Special School
+Headteacher – The Priory Special School

 Matt has worked in the Special Education Needs sector for 7 years.
 Currently the Assistant Headteacher at a Secondary Specialist School in Spalding, Lincolnshire, he leads Mathematics across the school.
 He has developed an inclusive SEND Mastery Mathematics approach of teaching and learning and developed a successful assessment framework and rationale that tracks and monitors pupils progress towards a mathematics functional skill qualification.
 As an SLE for LEARN he supports schools across Lincolnshire as part of the LAMP project raising pupil attainment within mathematics.